pomonam/kronfluence/DOCUMENTATION.md

 You can set `cached_activation_cpu_offload=True` to cache these activations in CPU.
 This is helpful for dealing with OOMs, but will make the overall computation slower.
 - `lambda_iterative_aggregate`: Whether to compute the Lambda matrices with for-loops instead of batched matrix multiplications.
 This is helpful for reducing peak GPU memory, as it avoids holding multiple copies of tensors with the same shape as the per-sample-gradient.
-- `shared_parameters_exist`: Specifies whether the shared parameters exist in the forward pass.
 - `per_sample_gradient_dtype`: `dtype` for computing per-sample-gradient.
 You can also use `torch.bfloat16` or `torch.float16`.
 - `lambda_dtype`: `dtype` for computing Lambda matrices.
 You can also use `torch.bfloat16`